-- 1 = fleet with input catches;

-- 2 = bycatch fleet (all catch discarded);

-- 3 = survey: assumes no catch removals even if associated catches are specified below.
-If you would like to remove survey catch set fleet type to option = 1 with specific month timing for removals (defined below in Timing); and

-- 4 = ignored (not yet implemented).
+- 1 = fleet with input catches; - 2 = bycatch fleet (all catch discarded) and invoke extra input for treatment in equilibrium and forecast; - 3 = survey: assumes no catch removals even if associated catches are specified below.
+If you would like to remove survey catch set fleet type to option = 1 with specific month timing for removals (defined below in Timing); and - 4 = ignored (not yet implemented).